selwynpolit/d9book/book/blocks.md

 ## Block Permission (blockAccess)

 This code is taken from the Drupal core `user_login_block` (UserLoginBlock.php).
 It allows access to the block if the user is logged out and is not on the login or logout page.
-The access is cached based on the current route name and the user's current role being anonymous.
+The access is cached based on the current route name and the user's current role being `anonymous`.
 If these are not passed, the access returned is forbidden and the block is not built.

 ```php
 use Drupal\Core\Access\AccessResult;